-Cook County Firewise is sponsoring several brush pick-up days throughout the community focusing on conifer fuels reduction and brush removal.
+Cook County Firewise can assist in helping sponsor brush pick-up days throughout the community focusing on conifer fuels reduction and brush removal.

 Primary focus should be placed within the 30 foot home ignition zone around structures.
 This will help reduce hazardous fuels and create defensible space around structures in the event of a wildfire.
 A few examples include: removing balsam fir trees and brush located in this zone, as well as any tree branches located within 10 feet of roofs or within six feet of the ground.